Covered Services for Adults

 • Other State Funds: Covered

-• Pre-Authorization Required: No
+• Pre-Auth Required: No

-You can call 988 24 hours a day, 7 days a week, if you are having a behavioral health crisis.* This service gives you immediate help over the phone, text or chat with trained professionals.
+You can call 988 24 hours a day, 7 days a week, if you are having a behavioral health crisis.* This service gives you immediate help over the phone, text, or chat with trained professionals.
 Staff will listen and connect callers to the right levels of care.
 The crisis call center is available for all Idahoans.

 If you start to have signs of serious mental illness that interferes with your life, you may have ESMI.* The STAR program is for people who: